nooblyf12345/elasticsearchsetup/README.md

 If you set up individual indexes the storage consumption increases significantly If you set up aliases the searching time increases

+#You can read more about these approaches here

 https://www.elastic.co/guide/en/elasticsearch/reference/current/aliases.html